keep-network/keep-ecdsa/README.md

 ### Electrum

-Transaction is send to Electrum Server to be broadcasted to a network.
+Transaction is submitted to Electrum Server to be published to a network.

 #### Configuration